 The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

-Most travelers in a car breeze straight through on this bone-chilling track up hill and down dale although the area is an eldorado
+Most travelers in a car breeze straight through on this bone-chilling track up hill and down dale from Paquera to Nosara.
+The area however is an eldorado

 for eco-tourism.
 There are hotels specializing in water sports like diving, snorkeling, and fishing.
 An outstanding adventure is a kayak tour in the Gulf of Nicoya where you